-This guide describes the requirements needed to install and configure a Modular Data Center (MDC).
+This deployment guide describes the steps to install and configure Azure Stack Hub ruggedized.

 The objectives of this guide include:

 - Provide a pre-deployment checklist to verify that all prerequisites have been met before installation of the components.

 - Introduce the key components of Azure Stack Hub ruggedized.

 - Describe how to install and configure the key components.